VictorHeDev/resy-puppeteer/README.md

 - [x] Reserve a specified seat at a specified restaurant
 - [x] Measure how long it takes to run and successfully grab a reservation
-- [ ] Reserve any available seat if specified seat not avaialble
+- [x] Reserve any available seat if specified seat not available (within a range)
-- [ ] Automatically start up on its own
+- [x] Automatically start up on its own